-Ceda-T Trail is a 4 mile lightly trafficked loop trail located near Charlestown, NH that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until January.
+Ceda-T Trail is a 2.4 mile lightly trafficked loop trail located near Charlestown, New Hampshire that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash